YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 @Ishaan

 We build four feature vectors from Count Vectorizer, Tf-Idf, Word2vec and Word2Vec with PCA applied.
 Glove and Word2Vec embedding are used for LSTM model.
+We are not able to apply PCA on Bag Of Words feature vectors sets because of its sparsity.
+Transformed feature vectors sets have respective shape (7613,16270) from Count Vectorizer, shape (7613, 63245) from If-Idf, shape (7613,300) from Word2Vec, shape (7613,100) from Word2Vec applied PCA.

 # Methods
 We use non-sequential models, such as Logistic Regression, SVM, Decision Tree, Random Tree, XGboost and a sequential model LSTM to solve this binary classification problem.
 Sequence models are the machine learning models that input or output sequences of data [].
 We train four feature vectors on the basic models to find which feature vectors can yield better performance.
 For optimization of models, we re-train and adjust parameters on models with the selected feature vector.
 Even we did parameter optimization of models, some models do not result in siginificantly improvement, but the default parameter could be work well because it was designed general purpose.